ar-io/specs/README.md

 # AR.IO Network Specifications

 Welcome to the AR.IO Network Specifications repository!
-This repository contains the official specifications for building on the AR.IO Network, a decentralized gateway network for interacting with Arweave.
-These specifications are designed to create a unified, interoperable, and resilient ecosystem of tools and applications built that leverage the various protocols and services offered by the AR.IO Network.
+This repository contains the official specifications for building on the AR.IO Network, a decentralized gateway network for accessing Arweave and other decentralized storage protocols.
+These specifications are designed to create a unified, interoperable, and resilient ecosystem of tools and applications that leverage the various protocols and services offered by the AR.IO Network.

 ## Overview

-The AR.IO Network Specifications cover a range of critical functionality, from the Arweave Name System (ArNS) to routing and path manifest handling.
-By adhering to these specs, developers can build reliable, scalable applications that integrate seamlessly with the AR.IO Gateway network and the broader Arweave ecosystem.
+The AR.IO Network Specifications cover a range of critical functionality, from the AR.IO Name System (ArNS) to path manifest handling.
+By adhering to these specs, developers can build reliable, scalable applications that integrate seamlessly with the AR.IO Gateway network and the broader permaweb ecosystem.

 ### Why Specifications Matter